ampproject/amphtml/contributing/DEVELOPING.md

 - Pull requests in AMP are triaged similar to Issues and within 2 days of submitting a PR, someone will be assigned as the reviewer.
 If you have been working with a core committer or someone else already, @mentioning them in the PR description will be helpful.

 - After a reviewer is assigned, expect comments on your code within a few days.
-Feel free to @mention the reviewer if your PR is high priority or if you don't hear back after 5 days since opening the PR.
+Feel free to @mention the reviewer if your PR is high priority or if you don't hear back after 3 days since opening the PR.

 - Turnaround time for a PR to be merged is variable and depends on the size and quality of the code.
 Most PRs go through multiple cycles of review comments.
 It can take anywhere between a day for simple fixes to weeks for larger features.

 - When you have addressed all the review comments from the reviewer, please be sure to @mention them with a **"All requested changes are done, please take another look"** comment in the PR so they would know PR is ready for the next round.

-- If your PR is urgent or not progressing at the pace outlined above, please feel free to ping [#contributing](https://amphtml.slack.com/messages/contributing) channel on Slack.
+- If your PR is urgent or not progressing at the pace outlined above, please feel free to ping the [#contributing](https://amphtml.slack.com/messages/contributing) channel on Slack.

 ## Builds and releases